ProjectMOSAIC/mosaicCalc/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs locally or via Win Builder.
+There were no ERRORs or WARNINGs

+Sorry for missing the NOTE the last time arround, I saw there was one NOTE and figured it was the "new submission" NOTE and didn't realize it was a multi-part NOTE.
+Trying to move too quickly, I guess.

 ## Downstream dependencies

 This package separates out some code from the `mosaic` package related to calculus.
 Since this is a first CRAN submission, nothing depends on this package yet, but two packages that depend on `mosaic` will need to be updated to depend on `mosaicCalc` as well.
 These are `statisticalModeling` and `fastR`.
-These are begin updated simultaneously and will be submitted concurrently or a bit after `mosaicCalc`.
+These are begin updated simultaneously and will be submitted ASAP after this is on CRAN.